Copper Box Arena: History

 London's Olympic bid proposed that there would be four indoor arenas in the Olympic Park, in addition to other main venues, but the revised masterplan published in 2006 reduced this to three, with the volleyball being moved to Earls Court Exhibition Centre.
 The fencing arena was also cancelled, and the fencing took place at ExCeL.
 Construction of the building was completed on time in early 2011 and came in under budget.
 The design incorporates light pipes and rainwater collectors to reduce both energy and water use by 40%.
 Test events were successfully hosted at the venue ahead of the Olympic and Paralympic Games in 2012.

 In January 2012, the venue was renamed the Copper Box from the Handball Arena, thus reflecting the look of the building and the fact that it would not just be used for Handball.
 British Handball campaigned for the rebrand to be reversed.

 Olympics

 The Copper Box has 7,000 seats.
 It was used for handball preliminaries and modern pentathlon fencing during the Olympic Games, and for goalball during the Paralympic Games.
 The handball men's quarter-finals, all semi-finals and both finals were held at the larger Basketball Arena.

 The Copper Box was praised for its loud, exciting atmosphere during handball games.
-For the Paralympics goalball events the crowd in the Box must be quiet.
+For the Paralympics goalball events the crowd in the Box were required to be quiet.